vectorform/Texty/README.md

 ## Usage
 ### Creating styles
-The TextStyle struct was designed to be created once and reused across your entire application.
+The TextStyle class was designed to be created once and reused across your entire application.
+If you need to manipulate a TextStyle without affecting the original, you'll need to use the copy initializer `UITextStyle(with: TextStyle)`
 ```swift
 /// Create static references to reusable styles
 struct Style {